-This model is equipped with a quartz
+This model is equipped with a quartz bulb headlight.

-bulb headlight.
 If the headlight bulb burns out, replace it as follows.

-Remove the headlight unit by removing the screws.
+1. Remove the headlight unit by removing the screws.

-1. Screw

-2. Disconnect the headlight coupler, and then remove the bulb cover.
+- 1. Screw - 2.
+Disconnect the headlight coupler, and then remove the bulb cover.

-1. Headlight coupler
+- 1. Headlight coupler

-1. Headlight bulb cover
+- 2. Headlight bulb cover

-3. Unhook the headlight bulb holder, and then remove the defective bulb.
+- 3. Remove the headlight bulb holder by turning it counterclockwise, and then remove the defective bulb.